rails/rails/guides/source/getting_started.md

 We're now ready to cover the "D" part of CRUD, deleting posts from the database.
-Following the REST convention, the route for deleting posts in the `config/routes.rb` is:
+Following the REST convention, the route for deleting posts as per output of `rake routes` is:

 ```ruby
 DELETE /posts/:id(.:format)      posts#destroy